Five agile change toolkits

 • Change readiness tactic

-• Effectiveness of the change vision artefact
+• Effectiveness of the change vision artifact

 Change readiness over time plotted against change milestones